sheehui/tp/docs/DeveloperGuide.md

 3. Adding a client in the client window.

    1. Test case: `add n/Steve Rogers p/91820392 e/thefirstavenger@test.com a/33 Apple Road, 928103`
-      Expected: No client is added as add is a home window command that cannot be executed in the client window.
+      Expected: Client is not added as add is a home window command that cannot be executed in the client window.
 Error details shown in the result display.

 ### 7.3 Deleting a client